model-checking/kani/rfc/src/rfcs/0002-function-stubbing.md

 Under this substitution, Kani has a single check, which proves that the assertion can fail.
 Verification time is 0.02 seconds.

+### Mocking IO

+- `std::fs::read`
+- `std::fs::write`
+- `std::fs::File`

 ### A Real-World Example

-**TODO**
+**TODO; hopefully something from Tokio**

 ## User Experience

-This feature is currently limited to stubbing functions; however, the hope is that the basic ideas and mechanisms will carry over to stubbing other features in the future (such as methods and types).
+This feature is currently limited to stubbing functions and methods.
+We anticipate that the user experience we propose here could also be used when stubbing types, although the underlying technical approach might have to change.

 Stubs will be specified per harness; that is, different harnesses can use different stubs (the reasoning being that users might want to mock different behavior for different harnesses).
 Users will specify stubs by attaching the `#[kani::stub_by(<original>, <replacement>)]` attribute to each harness function.